OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-05-Security-Misconfiguration.md

 A developer creates automation triggered by a webhook but fails to protect that webhook with a secret.
 Attackers identify the webhook and can now trigger the automation at will.
 The automation could be modifying or deleting data.

+## Example Attack & Misuse Scenarios - Business Users

+### Scenario #1

+A new application is built that requires a password to be set by a user.
+The “rules” configured for this new application are less secure than the company's password policy.
+The less secure password makes it easier for a malicious user to guess the users password and access the system.

+### Scenario #2

+An application is created that allows users to upload documents to a server.
+The upload process has not been configured to scan the document upon upload for security risks.
+A malicious user uses this process to upload a document containing malware that then locks all computers in the company unless a payment is made (ransomware).

 ## How to Prevent